fetchai/cosmos-explorer/README.md

-# Fetch Cosmos Network Explorer
+# Fetch.ai Cosmos Network Explorer

 This project is a fork from the excellent [Big Dipper](https://github.com/forbole/big-dipper) block explorer.
 It has been customised for the requirements of the Fetch.ai testnets.